asyncapi/glee/docs/config-file.md

 }
 ```

-This function must return an object with protocol specific configuration which would look like this:
+This function must return an object with the following shape:

 ```js